michal-bures/konkr_data/ai-chatter/default.md

 - @#$%!
 - No. No. NO!
 - Arrrgh!
-- No!
-I can't believe you've done this!
+- I can't believe you've done this!
+- NOOOOOO!
+- You snake!
+- Oh no!
+- This can't be happening!
+- I can't believe this!
+- You are impossible!

 > furious, much weaker, suffered damage, angry reaction
 - @#$%!
-- I HATE you!
+- I hate you!
 - You...
 You!
 - No. No. NO!
 - Arrrgh!
 - You bastard!
+- This is so unfair!
+- Argh!
+- Why you!

 > furious, much weaker, fighting
 - Not going down without a fight!